 PS: feel free to share this review with your network!
 I appreciate your effort ♥ a lot! ♥ The world needs better, more honest reviews, and I’ve done my utmost to deliver that to you here.

 Thank you for reading!
-Without you, there’d be no purpose for me to write this stuff ?
+Without you, there would be no purpose for me to do all this:)